Kill la Kill: Manga

+In North America, the manga was licensed for English release by Udon Entertainment.

 Video game

 A video game adaptation titled Kill la Kill the Game: IF (キルラキル ザ・ゲーム -異布-, Kiru ra Kiru za Gēmu: Ifu) was announced at the Anime Expo between July 5–8, 2018.
 The game was published by Arc System Works and developed by A+ Games, who developed Little Witch Academia: Chamber of Time, also based on another anime by Trigger.
 It was released on PlayStation 4, Nintendo Switch, and PC in Japan on July 25, 2019, and in North America and Europe the next day.
 In Europe, the game was published by PQube.
 Kill la Kill the Game: IF also received an English dub.
 The game's storyline takes place during the events of episode 3, depicting Satsuki being placed by Junketsu in artificial reality that follows the anime storyline with slight deviations.

 Reception

 Kill la Kill was met with mostly positive reviews.
-Eliot Gay of Japanator called the "uniquely fun, even gripping" series "a reminder of how fun and creative anime can be at its best", despite the readily apparent budget constraints.
+Eliot Gay of Japanator called the "uniquely fun, even gripping" series "a reminder of how fun and creative anime can be at its best."
 Kat Bailey of IGN, describing the series as "magical girl anime on speed", noted that its over-the-top absurdity was part of its charm.
 Joseph Luster of Otaku USA described the series's concept as "mostly straightforward setup for revenge and shonen-style 'stronger!
 STRONGER!' battle progression", but praised its execution.
 Richard Eisenbeis of Kotaku appreciated the series for "perfectly mixing comedy and action", its pacing, internal consistency and over-the-top straightforward adaptation of standard action anime tropes.

 The animation of fight scenes and character movements, as well as the "keen selection of music", were particularly praised by Robert Frazer of UK Anime Network, The site selected it as the 2013 UK Anime Network Awards winner in the "Best streaming anime" category.
 Carl Kimlinger of Anime News Network also appreciated the inventive and funny animation and the series's "retro shonen action pushed to ... loony, hyperactive extremes".
 Michael Logarta of GMA News Online likewise noted the "superb pacing", to-the-point storytelling and well-realized characters in the series's "whirlwind of gorgeous visuals, story, and unfettered insanity".

 Kill la Kill won multiple prizes during the 4th Newtype Anime Awards, including Best Character Design (Sushio), Best Script (Kazuki Nakashima), Best Sound, and Best Picture (TV Broadcast).
 It placed second for Best Theme Song ("Sirius"), Best Director (Hiroyuki Imaishi) and Best Studio (Trigger).
 In the Best Mascot category, Senketsu placed third and Guts placed ninth.
 In Best Character (female), Ryuko placed second, and Mako placed third.
 The anime was part of the Jury Selections of the 18th Japan Media Arts Festival in the Animation category.

+In 2025, in reference to Texas Senate Bill 20, Nick Valdez of ComicBook said that the legislation could lead to censorship of the anime (and manga) within Texas, with Kill la Kill being one of the anime mentioned that could be affected.